Code-Institute-Submissions/retro-themed-typing-test/README.md

       Sound effects play on Desktop but not on mobile.

-  #### Game Countdown bugs
+  #### Game Countdown

     * **Bug**

       When typing the timer would glitch as the function kept being called every word press.

     * **Fix**

-      Fixed by wrapping the countdown function in a condition to stop the function from keep running using a variable called "gameCountdownStarted" and "loading".
+      Fixed by wrapping the countdown function in a condition to stop the function from keep running using a variable called gameCountdownStarted and loading.

     * **Verdict**